oracle-livelabs/spatial-graph/adb-graph/getting-started-with-graph-studio/create-graph-from-sh-tables/create-graph-from-sh-tables.md

 ## Introduction

 In this lab you will explore Graph Studio and learn about how you can create graphs from existing relational data stored in your
-Autonomous Data Warehouse - Shared Infrastructure (ADW) or Autonomous Transaction Processing - Shared Infrastructure (ATP) instance.
+Lakehouse - Shared Infrastructure or Autonomous Transaction Processing - Shared Infrastructure (ATP) instance.

 Estimated Time: 30 minutes.